In Officer Education .

 Any midshipman, in either the Scholarship Program or the College Program, who completes all of Cornell University’s degree requirements in any academic major is eligible for a commission in the U.S. Marine Corps or U.S. Marine Corps Reserve.
 Marine-option students take the same naval science courses and naval professional laboratories as Navy-option students for the freshman and sophomore years.
-During the junior and senior years, Marine-option students have slightly different naval science course requirements than their Navy-option counterparts: American Military History or National Security Policy (one semester).
+During the junior and senior years, Marine-option students have slightly different naval science course requirements than their Navy-option counterparts.
+One semester (a minimum of 3 hours) of courses in American Military Affairs or National Security Policy is required.

-The NROTC midshipman at Cornell is offered a broad range of activities, including intramural sports program.
-Midshipmen participate in a myriad of social events, including the annual Navy/Marine Corps Birthday Ball and formal ceremonies.
-Students are encouraged to pursue engagement in the Cornell community through varsity sports, student organizations, clubs, and Greek Life as well, on a not-to-interfere basis with their NROTC requirements.
+The NROTC midshipman at Cornell is offered a broad range of activities, including sail training and a comprehensive intramural sports program.
+Midshipmen participate in a myriad of social events, including the annual Navy/Marine Corps Birthday Ball.